G

 Where to Start

 Pick the ten queries where appearing in an AI Overview would matter most, run them in a clean session, and log whether you are cited and who is cited instead.
-Re-run on a schedule and watch the trend in your share of voice.
-That alone puts you ahead of most teams, who either guess or trust a single reading.
+Re-run on a schedule, track AI Mode as its own set, and watch the trend in your share of voice.
+That alone puts you ahead of most teams.

-Then rule out the silent failure first, because it is the one no citation report will explain.
-If Google cannot fully crawl and render your page, you are absent from the AI Overview for a reason no amount of content work will fix. geotoolbox's AI search scan checks whether Googlebot and the major AI crawlers can reach and read your page, and grades how citable it is, in under a minute.
-Run it before you read too much into a low citation rate, then build your tracking from a page you know the AI can actually see.
+Then rule out the silent failure, because it is the one no citation report will explain.
+If Google cannot fully crawl and render your page, you are absent from the AI Overview for a reason no amount of content work will fix.
+The free AI-Readiness Score from geotoolbox checks the crawler-access foundations in seconds, and the paid Content Analyzer grades how citable the page is once they hold.
+Run those before you read too much into a low citation rate, then build your tracking from a page you know the AI can actually see.

 Sources